Crawling Module requirements

 Your server must also host the repository to index or have access to the server on which this repository is located.

-By default, after its deployment, the Crawling Module has one content worker and one security worker.
+By default, after its deployment, the Crawling Module has four content workers and four security workers.

 CPU and RAM

 When you install the Crawling Module on your server, you must select the disk on which you want to deploy it.
-The required size of this disk depends on the number of items you intend to index, among other things.
-Coveo recommends a disk space of at least 100 GB.
+Coveo recommends starting with a disk space of at least 100 GB.
 This disk space is mostly used by the State Store and logs.

-However, your actual required disk space might be higher if you index a large number of items to index, as well as their type and size.
-As a rule of thumb, consider that 10 million items require about 10 GB of State Store storage.
+Your actual required disk space might be higher depending on the number of items to index, as well as their type and size.
+As a rule of thumb, consider that 10 million items require at least 10 GB of State Store storage.
 However, complex sources such as SharePoint could require at least 20 GB per 10 million items.